 But what can you expect from a look around the building?

 The church has the feel of a medieval English cathedral, all tall spires (almost 100m high), wide spaces inside, and stained glass windows.
 But there’s the touch of an unloved stepchild about it.
 As if the Viennese and visitors know it’s there but have never really embraced it as part of the famous historical infrastructure of the city.

 (The state of seemingly permanent restoration doesn’t help.)

 Which is all a shame, as I’m quite fond of the place.
 I see it less as an unloved stepchild and more as a careworn old servant quietly going about their business, taking care of communities that are far from home.

 Despite the neogothic design with lovely vaulted and decorated ceilings, the building cannot hide its youth and origins.
-For example, the coats of arms of various imperial territories line the walls inside, hinting that the church’s construction had something other than a purely ecclesiastical purpose.
+For example, the coats of arms of various imperial territories line the walls inside, reminding us that the church’s construction had something other than a purely ecclesiastical purpose.

 You find yourself almost regretting they didn’t build it half the size to save themselves (and the current church authorities) considerable time and expense without losing any of the value.